oauth-wg/oauth-transaction-tokens/draft-tulshibagwale-oauth-transaction-tokens-03.md

 ## Creating Replacement Txn-Tokens
 A workload within a call chain may request the Transaction Token Server to replace a Txn-Token.
 Replacement Txn-Tokens are Leaf Txn-Tokens.

-Workloads MAY request replacement Txn-Tokens in order to change (add to, remove or modify) the asserted values within a Txn-Token, to remove nesting and / or reduce token bloat.
+Workloads MAY request replacement Txn-Tokens in order to change (add to, remove or modify) the asserted values within a Txn-Token.

 ### Txn-Token Service Responsibilities
 A Txn-Token Service replacing a Txn-Token must consider that modifying previously asserted values from existing Txn-Tokens can completely negate the benefits of Txn-Tokens.
 When issuing replacement Txn-Tokens, a Transaction Token Server therefore:

 * MAY enable modifications to asserted values that reduce the scope of permitted actions
-* MAY enable reduction of token bloat by removing nesting, and placing workload identifiers as asserted values instead
 * MAY enable additional asserted values
 * SHOULD NOT enable modification to asserted values that expand the scope of permitted actions